This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Bacon Addition: Cook a strip of bacon first, then use the drippings instead of butter to fry the potatoes.
-Crumble the bacon and stir it in before serving.
+Potatoes O’Brien with Bacon: Cook 1 strip of bacon in the skillet first, then fry the potatoes in the drippings in place of the butter.
+Crumble the bacon and stir it back in before serving.

 How To Make Potatoes O’Brien

-1. Bring a pot of water to a boil.
-Add the diced potatoes and cook for about 3 minutes.
-Drain and set aside.
+1. Bring a small saucepan of water to a boil.
+Add the diced potato and boil for 3 minutes, then drain well and set it aside.
+This softens the inside so the potato crisps quickly in the skillet instead of staying raw in the center.

 diced potatoes for O'Brien potatoes in a pot of boiling water.

 1. Melt the butter in a 10-inch skillet over medium heat.
-Once it sizzles, add the onions, bell peppers, and garlic to one side of the pan and the potatoes to the other.
+When it sizzles, add the potato to one side of the pan and the onion, bell peppers, and garlic to the other.
+Keeping them apart lets the potato brown while the vegetables soften.

 diced potatoes on one side of a skillet and onions and bell peppers on the other side.